Sleepytale Logo

 PlanToys is a favorite for families who care about materials, making sustainable wooden toys from rubberwood with a strong eco ethic.
 Its simple grasping toys, rolling cylinders, and first stacking sets are durable, natural, and genuinely Montessori in spirit, built for focused, independent exploration.

 These are the kind of real, tactile materials a Montessori nursery is built around.
-Sleepytale sits beside them rather than replacing them, adding a calm, screen off voice for naps and bedtime now, and carrying the follow the child idea into stories and in depth lessons your child chooses as they grow.
+Sleepytale sits beside them rather than replacing them, a friend rather than another thing on the shelf, adding a calm, screen off voice for naps and quiet moments now, and carrying the follow the child idea into stories, musicals, lessons, and chats your child asks for as they grow.

 Manhattan Toy and Hape